Hives/Portfolio/2-i-help-my-teams-succeed/2-i-write-code-that-is-easy-to-change.md

 I showed these to Alice and she said:
 > "they are clear readability and extendibility (ease of change) improvements. ... hiding complexity in that other method makes it easier to change the code".

+#### Acebook

+Arthur was confused by the name of the `@user` variable in our `posts#index`.
+After I changed it to `@wall_owner` he said that the program was more readable, and the flow of information between the controller and the view was easier to understand.

 ### What feedback have you had?

+See comments from Arthur and Alice above.